kali-linex/linex/Documentation/virt/kvm/api.rst

 This capability enables interception of OSI hypercalls that otherwise would be treated as normal system calls to be injected into the guest.
-OSI hypercalls were invented by Mac-on-Linux to have a standardized communication mechanism between the guest and the host.
+OSI hypercalls were invented by Mac-on-Linex to have a standardized communication mechanism between the guest and the host.

 When this capability is enabled, KVM_EXIT_OSI can occur.